sgoeschl/freemarker-cli/README.md

 Using Velocity actually created some minor issues so I migrated to FreeMarker

+* Velocity 1.7 was released 2010
+* I was painful to get Velocity Tools working
+* Velocity XML processing support is also painful
+* Spring 4.3 deprecated velocity support which could affect me in the long run

+While I love Apache Velocity I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker

 # 2. Design Goals

 * Support multiple documents for a single transformation